francois-rozet/dawgz/README.md

 The package provides four decorators:

 * `@dawgz.job` registers a function as a job, with its settings (name, array, resources, ...).
 It should always be the first (lowest) decorator.
-In the following example, `a` is a job with the name `'A'` and a time limit of one hour.
+In the following example, `a` is a job with the name `"A"` and a time limit of one hour.

     ```python
     @job(name="A", time="01:00:00")